sjlamerton/gsoc-pages/projects/sound/index.md

 ### Experience needed

 Experience with the platforms being targeted would be welcome.
-No